SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

       > This is why hash join can ONLY be used for equi-join and natural join.

    > The hash algorithm that works best is: h(x) = x

+2. Detailed algorithm

+   1. For the tuples of outer relation, we hash them (against their join columns) to split them into different partitions (assume n partitions), and write them to partitions disk files.

+   2. For the tuples of the inner relation, do the same thing.

+   > They may have different number of partitions, we need to use the bigger one
+   > as `n_partition`.

+   3. For the partitions of the innner relation, build an in-memory hash index for it, then load the corresponding partition of the outer relation, and do an indexed nested-loop join.

+      The hash algorithm used by this hash index needs to be different from the one we used for partition, though it should still be applied to the join columns.

+   4. During the indexed nested-loop join, we still need to check if these 2 tuples have the same value on the join columns since:

+      `hash(x) == hash(y) even when x != y`

 ### 15.5.5.2 Recursive Partitioning
 ### 15.5.5.3 Handling of Overflows
 ### 15.5.5.4 Cost of Hash Join